High Availability (HA) ¶

 The simplest way to get started with a HA cluster is to run kops create cluster

-flag lists the zones you want your masters
+flag lists the zones you want your control-plane nodes

 to run in.
-By default, kOps will create one master per AZ.
-Since the kubernetes etcd cluster runs on the master nodes, you have to specify an odd number of zones in order to obtain quorum.
+By default, kOps will create one control-plane node per AZ.
+Since the Kubernetes etcd cluster runs on the control-plane nodes, you have to specify an odd number of zones in order to obtain quorum.

 kops create cluster \